I'm a provider

 Please wait while you are redirected.

-DESCRIPTIONImage-guided minimally invasive lumbar decompression (mild®) describes a novel percutaneous procedure for decompression of the central spinal canal in patients with lumbar spinal stenosis.
-In this procedure, a specialized cannula and surgical tools are used under fluoroscopic guidance for bone and tissue sculpting near the spinal canal.
+DESCRIPTIONImage-guided minimally invasive lumbar decompression (IG-MLD) describes a novel percutaneous procedure for decompression of the central spinal canal in patients with lumbar spinal stenosis (LSS).
+In this procedure, a specialized cannula and surgical tools (mild®) are used under fluoroscopic guidance for bone and tissue sculpting near the spinal canal.

-Image-guided percutaneous minimally invasive lumbar decompression (IG-MILD) has been proposed as an ultra-minimally invasive treatment of central LSS.
-In the mild® procedure, the epidural space is filled with contrast medium under fluoroscopic guidance.
+Percutaneous IG-MILD using a specially designed tool kit (mild®) has been proposed as an ultra-minimally invasive treatment of central LSS.
+In the procedure, the epidural space is filled with contrast medium under fluoroscopic guidance.
 Using a 6-gauge cannula that is clamped in place with a back plate, single use tools (portal cannula, surgical guide, bone rongeur, tissue sculpter, trocar) are used to resect thickened ligamentum flavum and small pieces of lamina.
 The tissue and bone sculpting is conducted entirely under fluoroscopic guidance, with additional contrast media added throughout the procedure to aid visualization of the decompression.
 The process is repeated on the opposite side for bilateral decompression of the central canal.
 The devices are not intended to be used near the lateral neural elements and are contraindicated for disc procedures.

 The mild® tool kit (Vertos Medical) initially received 510(k) marketing clearance as the X-Sten MILD Tool Kit (X-Sten Corp.) from the U.S. Food and Drug Administration (FDA) in 2006, with intended use as a set of specialized surgical instruments to be used to perform percutaneous lumbar decompressive procedures for the treatment of various spinal conditions.